Protector Group set for expansion after Lord Stevens buys more shares

 “The Forces are making 5,000 people redundant; it’s horrible but it’s great for us because there is going to be an abundance of quality talent out there for us,” he said.

-The business is also looking at protecting ‘high-worth individuals’ locally, such as footballers, from both a physical point of view and via technological surveillance.
+The business is also looking at protecting ‘high-worth companies’ locally, from both a physical point of view and via technological surveillance.